MIT-LCP/mimic-iv-website/content/about/cloud.md

 ### BigQuery Datasets

 BigQuery has a hierarchy as follows: each project can contain one or more datasets, and each dataset can contain one or more tables.
 The rough equivalent for a project is a relational database, and the equivalent of a dataset is a schema.
-Unlike MIMIC-III, MIMIC-IV has four datasets (schemas).
+Unlike MIMIC-III, MIMIC-IV has multiple datasets (schemas).
 This allows users to immediately know the source of the data, and simplifies understanding of the database structure.

 A tutorial on using BigQuery [is available online](/about/bigquery).